mysecureshell/mysecureshell/doc/source/introduction.rst

 * Restrict users to have sftp only (shell access is disabled by default)
 * And more...

-Which Operating Systems are compatible with MySeucreShell?
+Which Operating Systems are compatible with MySecureShell?
 ----------------------------------------------------------

 MySecureShell has been developed to work on several types of Operating Systems like Linux, Mac OS X, Solaris, BSD and Windows (with `Cygwin <https://www.cygwin.com/>`_).